Table of Contents

 - Most fine-grain litters stick to your cat’s paws.
 When she licks her paws to clean them, the litter granules inevitably end up in her system.

 If you are worried about the potential of pellets being a choking hazard, you are safe on that front too.
-Clumping litter is more of a choking hazard (especially for kittens) than pellet litter because it can form clumps in your kitty’s system.
+Clumping litter is more of a choking hazard than pellet litter because it can form clumps in your kitty’s system, whereas wooden pellets will simply turn to sawdust.

-With wood pellet litter, the one thing to watch out for is an allergic reaction to the wood.
+With this all being said, the one thing to watch out for with wood pellet litter is an allergic reaction to the wood.
 Although not common, cats can have allergies to certain natural materials like wood.
 If that is the case with your cat, you should consider switching to other options of natural litter.

 Pros and Cons of Wood Pellet Cat Litter